subsquid/docs/docs/subsquid-network/reference/starknet-api.md

 The Starknet API of Subsquid Network is currently in beta.
 Breaking changes may be introduced in the future releases.
 :::

 Subsquid Network API distributes the requests over a ([potentially decentralized](/subsquid-network/public)) network of _workers_.
-The main dataset URL now points at a _router_ that provides URLs of workers that do the heavy lifting.
+The main gateway URL now points at a _router_ that provides URLs of workers that do the heavy lifting.
 Each worker has its own range of blocks that it serves.
 The recommended data retrieval procedure is as follows:

 1. Retrieve the dataset height from the router with `GET /height`.
-2. Query the dataset endpoint for an URL of a worker that has the data for the first block of the relevant range with `GET /${firstBlock}/worker`.
+2. Query the router for an URL of a worker that has the data for the first block of the relevant range with `GET /${firstBlock}/worker`.
 3. Retrieve the data from the worker with `POST /`, making sure to set the `"fromBlock"` query field to `${firstBlock}`.
 4. Exclude the received blocks from the relevant range by setting `firstBlock` to the value of `header.number` of the last received block plus one.
 5. Repeat steps 2-4 until all the required data is retrieved.

-The main URL of the Starknet dataset is
+The main URL of the Starknet gateway is
 ```
 https://v2.archive.subsquid.io/network/starknet-mainnet
 ```